openbmc/docs/kernel-development.md

 # OpenBMC kernel development

-The OpenBMC project maintains a fork of upstream Linux for patches that are not yet in the upstream kernel.
-The general policy is that code must be upstream first.
-Exceptions can be made on a case-by-case basis.
-If in doubt, start a dicsusion on the mailing list.
+The OpenBMC project maintains a kernel tree providing the necessary interfaces for the OpenBMC userspace.
+The tree's general development policy is that code must be upstream first.
+This is a strong requirement, not a hard requirement, and exceptions will be made on a case-by-case basis.
+If in doubt, start a discussion on the mailing list.

-The kernel tree hosted at https://github.com/openbmc/linux contains the set of patches that we carry.
+The OpenBMC kernel tree is hosted at https://github.com/openbmc/linux and contains the set of patches that we carry.
 Ideally there would be no patches carried, as everything should be upstream.

 Your code will make it into the OpenBMC tree in these ways, from most to least desirable: